EthosTruthSentry/charter/MeshArtifacts/TruthTravelersCompass/README.md

 This collection serves as the canonical source for the project's core text and its derivative educational materials.

 ### Images
 ![Semantic Compass](semantic_compass.png)

+*The Semantic Compass: attunement axis for Civic AI companions.*

 ![Truth Traveler’s Glyph](truth_traveler_glyph.png)

+*The Truth Traveler’s Glyph: symbolic signature of discernment and resonance calibration.*

 ### File Manifest